 Another document to provide is an importer or customs bond.
 These bonds show that the importer will pay all necessary FET taxes and fees to the CBP.
 The CBP will only release products after receiving the required payment from the importer.
 Your importer can apply for the bond through a broker or surety that will cover the payments.
 The importer then reimburses the surety or broker.

 Transloading is the process of moving your beer, wine or liquor from one mode of transportation to the next.
 Exporting a beverage from your nation and importing it to the U.S. involves numerous forms of transportation.
 Following various alcoholic beverage transportation regulations within the U.S. complicates this process.

 Each state has its own rules and regulations surrounding imported alcohol, and there may be additional requirements you need to meet before moving your product from the point of entry.
 Between the numerous transportation modes your beverage will encounter and the many state regulations it will be subject to, it’s a good idea to map out the warehousing and shipping requirements necessary for each product to reach its final destination.

 9. Verify That the Import Customer Meets All Requirements

 The U.S. customer purchasing your alcoholic beverage must also meet certain requirements.
 Verifying that your customer does its due diligence will ensure the sale goes through.
 Import customers inside the U.S. must provide:

 Importing alcoholic beverages into the U.S. can seem like a daunting process, but following these steps can help minimize surprises and avoid unnecessary costs and delays.

-MyDrink Beverages and parent company, BevSource, offer customized solutions and support to help you develop the import strategy that makes the most sense for your company and product.
-Contact us to learn more.
+Many alcoholic beverage brands outside of the U.S. choose to outsource the importing process.
+Importing services resolves many of the challenges that come with reaching customers in the U.S. market.
+MyDrink Beverages and our parent company, BevSource, offer customized solutions and support to help you develop the import strategy that makes the most sense for your company and product.